 4. Do an Accounts Check-up

 One of the main things we’ve been trying to tackle here with financial wellness talk is to cut through the noise to find a sense of order and calm.
 We don’t want our money matters to get out of hand.
-Good financial health is simple, and easy to maintain.
+Good financial health is simple and easy to maintain.

 5. Have an Honest Conversation About Money

-If you share finances with a partner or your family, then you should talk to them about it sometimes.
-If not, then you should find a close, trusted friend or family member to talk to about your money from time to time.
-Either way, honest conversations about money are a massive boost to a healthy financial life.
-You don’t have to blast your financial situation to the world, but you also don’t have to navigate money alone.
+If you keep your finances solo, it can still help to find a close, trusted friend or family member to talk to about your money occasionally.
+Either way, honest conversations about money significantly boost a healthy financial life.
+You don’t have to blast your financial situation to the world, but you don’t have to navigate money alone, either.

 6. Celebrate Your Progress

 Celebrating the joys along the way, both big and small, has a huge positive impact on financial wellness and brings joy back into the equation.